 What do you like most about Binghamton University: The most amazing thing to me about Binghamton is the diversity in student ideas, beliefs, and interests.
 Every individual has his/her own life goals and ambitions and it makes the university a really fascinating place to be.

 Best advice for incoming students: Stay open to many ideas!
-Wheather you know what you want to do or you don't.
+Whether you know what you want to do or you don't.
 Take risks and try new things that interest you.
-It may be cliche, but it's true: college is about taking advantage of every possible opportunity.
+It may be cliche, but it's true: College is about taking advantage of every possible opportunity.

 Name: Che Sun